THE SONS OF THE KINGDOM

 As was true in Jesus’ day and in the days of the Apostles of the Lamb, the churches are full of slander, gossip, covetousness, party loyalties, rebellion against authority, hatred, strife, deviousness, adultery, fornication, personal ambition, presumption, and every other evil work.
 These are the sons of the wicked one.

-This is the temptation that has to do with personal ambition.
+This is the temptation that involves personal ambition.
 The Lord Jesus did not move from the gable because He was waiting to hear God’s direction.
-He would be perched on the gable yet if God had not spoken.
+He would be perched on the gable still, if God had not spoken.
 Jesus is faithful and true.

 Why did Satan bring the Lord to Jerusalem?
 It is because it is in “Jerusalem” that the sin of personal ambition is so destructive, so satanic.

-Several times in the Book of Acts we read that the Jews followed Paul as he preached Christ in the various cities and attempted to murder him.
+Several times in the book of Acts, we read that the Jews followed Paul as he preached Christ in the various cities and attempted to murder him.
 The Jews were filled with fury.
-Gamaliel had some understanding of God and advised the leaders to wait and see if what was happening was of God.
+Gamaliel had some understanding of God and advised the leaders to wait and see whether what was happening was of God.
 This was wise.
 But Satan entered the Jews through the door of personal ambition.
 They were tares—sons of the wicked one.
 Yet they had no consciousness whatever that they were not doing God’s will.

 The Orthodox Jews to this day are extreme in their devotion to the Torah.
 The grandfather of a member of our congregation is said to have risen at 2:00 each morning and sat with his feet in a bucket of ice water as he studied the Torah.
 He did this to keep from falling asleep.

-When they heard these things, they were cut to the heart, and they gnashed on him with their teeth.
+When they heard these things they were cut to the heart, and they gnashed at him with their teeth.
 (Acts 7:54)

 Let us all take heed because any one of us could be as deceived as they.
 Let us search our heart to see if any of the four characteristics of Satan are active in us.